theQRL/docs.theqrl.org/_docs/node/testnetNode.md

 tags: node
 ---

-Interacting with the QRL network while developing can present complications.
-There are situations where having a testnet is beneficial.
-This guide explains how to setup a testnet node, running the latest QRL code.
+Interacting with the QRL network while developing can present some complications, especially when dealing with live currency.
+There are situations where having a testnet is beneficial and this guide intends to describe the installation and setup of a testnet node.
+This will explain configuring and running the latest QRL code on the testnet chain.

+> The only difference between a MainNet node and a TestNet node is the chain that is being hashed.
+There is no value associated with the Testnet, and coins are not valid between the two.
+{: .info}

 The only difference here is the blockchain that is used, as defined in the configuration files of the testnet node.
 This ensures full development and testing of the QRL network without fear of incompatibility.

+### Installation

-These instructions are identical to the full node setup, until the configuration section.
-Refer to the [QRL Node Install Doc](/node/QRLnode)
+Below are abridged instructions for installing QRL on Ubuntu.
+These instructions are identical to the full node setup.
+Please refer to the [QRL Node Install Doc](/node/QRLnode) for further instructions to install QRL.

-### tl;dr

-Abridged instructions for installing QRL on Ubuntu:
+**Install QRL**

 ```bash
 # Update and Upgrade packages